francis-sant/life-lessons-oracle-app/README.md

 The app consists of the following main components:

-### LifeLessonsOracle Component
+### LifeLessonsOracle / APP.Vue

 The `LifeLessonsOracle` component serves as the main app component that integrates other components and manages the overall functionality.

 ### LessonCategorySelector Component

 The `LessonCategorySelector` component is placed at the top of the app.
-It allows users to select a category or choose "Random" to receive an Insight.
+It allows users to select a category or choose "All Categories" to receive an Insight.
 This component receives life lesson data as an array and emits selections to the parent component.

 ### LessonDisplay Component

 The 'LessonDisplay' component is responsible for displaying the lessons.
-It receives the lessons array and displays one Random lesson from the selected category.
-It also displays the buttons "Like", "Save", and "Comment" for the user to interact with the lesson.
-The user can save a new advice lesson and it will be displayed in the "Friendly Category".
-The user can also like the lesson and the number of likes will be displayed.
+It receives the lessons array and displays one Random lesson from the selected category already from the start.
+It also displays the buttons "Comment" for the user to interact with the lesson.
+The user can save a  realization about that particular advice.

 ## Usage